 You may find it useful to use one or more rules with an expression several times.
-Mathematica provides functions that let you iterate when using rules with expressions.
-In cases where a rule can be used in several ways with an expression, Mathematica also allows you to view all possible results.
+The Wolfram Language provides functions that let you iterate when using rules with expressions.
+In cases where a rule can be used in several ways with an expression, the Wolfram Language also allows you to view all possible results.